getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/envelopes.md

 ### HTTP Headers

 Envelope requests may contain all headers as regular store requests.
-Required headers by this endpoint are:

-- `content-type` must be set to `application/x-sentry-envelope`.
+The only accepted `content-type` is `application/x-sentry-envelope`, which is implied if it is missing.

 ### Authentication